gvwilson/thirdbit/src/fiction/madica/index.md

 "You, um, you landed on the castle," Laurellen explained.
 Then she frowned and put her hands on her hips.
 "And you ruined it, too!
 And we spent a whole *week* working on it!"
-Which wasn't really true---they had only started on Saturday---but Madica put her hands on her own hips and frowned too.
+Which wasn't really true—they had only started on Saturday—but Madica put her hands on her own hips and frowned too.

 "I *ruined* it?"
 The little silver figure slid down the saucer on its